• Home

 War in Georgia: Reviewing EU Findings

-As some of you may have heard, the international fact-finding mission (IIFFMCG) organized by the EU to investigate the 2008 war between Georgia and Russia has finally released its final report.
+As some of you may have heard, the international fact-finding mission (IIFFMCG) organized by the EU to investigate the 2008 war between Georgia and Russia has finally released its final .
 As was expected, most of the blame for starting the war went to Georgia.
 Russia’s “fault”, according to the investigators, for the most part was limited to what the EU calls a “disproportional use of force” in response to the Georgian aggression.

 If you do not feel like reading the entire 900-page report, I would recommend skimming across the twenty-five pages of Chapter 5, “Military Events of 2008″.
 The first things that struck me as unusual is the amount of third-party sources cited in the IIFFMCG report.
 These are mostly news agencies and newspapers, including rather dubious sources like the CIA-sponsored Radio Free Europe/Radio Liberty.
 Most of the report looks like something I could have written myself in a few months using nothing but Google as a source of information.